 Unionist politicians, including Mr Robinson and Ulster Unionist leader Mike Nesbitt, along with loyalist paramilitary representatives, met senior Orange figures yesterday in east Belfast to discuss their next move.

-‘Purposeful dialogue’“We will continue purposeful dialogue within the Orange family and wider pro-union community over the coming days and will outline our response in due course,” Orange Grand Master Edward Stevenson said.
+“We will continue purposeful dialogue within the Orange family and wider pro-union community over the coming days and will outline our response in due course,” Orange Grand Master

 “Although there is much anger at the latest restriction on our legitimate cultural expression and traditions, I would once again reiterate the institution’s call for any protest to be lawful and peaceful.”